 What About the Machine's Wool Cycle?

 Some newer washing machines have what is called a wool cycle on them.
 This is not for washing wool items that aren't meant to be machine washed!
-Wool and other animal fiber objects can still felt on this cycle (I tried mine out as an experiment, and it felted).
+Wool and other animal fiber objects can still felt on this cycle (We tried mine out as an experiment, and it felted).

-The cycle is meant for washable wool items, and might be a good choice for other items that are hand knit and need a little extra care.
+The cycle is meant for washable wool items and might be a good choice for other items that are hand knit and need a little extra care.